ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 We're making the jump from generic matter to stone now!
 Here is where building a space station gets fun!

 First, before we can make Stone nodes we will need Pebbles.
-They are quite difficult to make, requiring three matter blobs in a shapeless craft.
+They are quite difficult to make, requiring three matter blobs, so **having at least 4 advanced matter extractors is recommended**.
 Pebbles will unlock a lot of decorational nodes to spice up your island, as well as plenty of tech, and if you want you can even start building your own planet.
 It's all up to your imagination!

 ### Meta